 Graduates of this diploma will have the skills and knowledge to work in roles such as computer technician, help desk and technical support officer, and entry level network administrator, network engineer, and applications support analyst roles.

-Learners enrolling are recommended to hold one of the following qualifications, or equivalent knowledge, skills and experience.
+Applicants are recommended to hold one of the following qualifications, or equivalent knowledge, skills and experience:

 - NCEA Level 2 or 3